 We agree that the TRIPS Agreement does not and should not prevent Members from taking measures to protect public health.
-Accordingly, while reiterating our commitment to the TRIPS Agreement, we affirm that that the Agreement can and should be interpreted and implemented in a manner supportive of WTO Members' right to protect public health and, in particular, to promote access to medicines for all
+Accordingly, while reiterating our commitment to the TRIPS Agreement, we affirm that that the Agreement can and should be interpreted and implemented in a manner supportive of WTO Members' right to protect public health and, in particular, to promote access to medicines for all.

-In this connection, we reaffirm the right of WTO Members to use, to the full, the provisions in the TRIPS Agreement, which provide flexibility for this purpose.6 other than the patent owner, without the patent owner's consent, to use, make, sell, or import a patented product.
+In this connection, we reaffirm the right of WTO Members to use, to the full, the provisions in the TRIPS Agreement, which provide flexibility for this purpose.

+WTO members further recognized that this flexibility includes the right of each country "to grant compulsory licences and the freedom to determine the grounds upon which such licences are granted."
+A compulsory licence is an authorization granted to someone other than the patent owner, without the patent owner's consent, to use, make, sell, or import a patented product.
 Without this licence, a generic pharmaceutical company making its version of a patented product could be sued for patent infringement.
-TRIPS requires that when a compulsory licence is issued, the patent owner is entitled to "adequate remuneration" (to be defined under a country's own laws).8 Because it introduces competition into the market, a compulsory licence is one tool for bringing down the price of patented medicines and other pharmaceutical products.
+TRIPS requires that when a compulsory licence is issued, the patent owner is entitled to "adequate remuneration" (to be defined under a country's own laws).
+Because it introduces competition into the market, a compulsory licence is one tool for bringing down the price of patented medicines and other pharmaceutical products.